Touch of Glass

 All glass is essentially a mixture of silica (sand), soda and lime which is heated to around 1,500˚C and melted.
 Other ingredients are added depending on the type and colour of glass being produced.
 The glass is shaped and cooled gradually (annealed) to give it strength ready for any decoration.

-Chesterfield’s early glassmakers were reliant on hand blowing techniques while the 20th century glassworks embraced new technology alongside more traditional methods.
+Chesterfield’s early glass makers were reliant on hand blowing techniques while the twentieth century glassworks embraced new technology alongside more traditional methods.
 Machine made glass enabled the production of consistent items on a large scale.